 Yuzu Essential Oil

-The pleasant aroma of Yuzu Oil makes it a good candidate for uplifting diffuser blends intended to help with anxiety, depression and nervousness.
+The pleasant aroma of Yuzu Essential Oil makes it a good candidate for uplifting diffuser blends intended to help with anxiety, depression and nervousness.

 Common Method of Extraction

-Steam Distilled or Solvent Extraction
+Steam Distilled or Cold Pressed

-Part Typically Used
+Plant Part Typically Used

 Strength of Initial Aroma

-[Source: M. Sawamura.
+Source: M. Sawamura.
 Development of Eco-conscious Technology for Essential Oil Extraction from and Treatment of Yuzu Peel Waste.
 (Project Report of the Promoting Research Fund of Japan Science and Technology Agency, 2009), 1-98.
 Source cited in Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
-United Kingdom: Churchill Livingstone Elsevier, 2014), 480.]
+United Kingdom: Churchill Livingstone Elsevier, 2014), 480.

 Important Information About the Profiles

 The essential oil information provided on AromaWeb is intended for educational purposes only.
-This data is not considered complete and is not guaranteed to be accurate.
-The oil photos are intended to represent the typical and approximate color of each essential oil.
-However, oil color can vary based on harvesting, distillation and other factors.
+The references to safety information, constituents and percentages is generalized information.
+The data is not necessary complete and is not guaranteed to be accurate.
+The essential oil photos are intended to represent the typical and approximate color of each essential oil.
+However, essential oil color can vary based on harvesting, distillation, age of the essential oil and other factors.
 Profiles for several absolutes are included within the directory, and are denoted as such.